ANS: You can write to firstname.lastname@example.org using your registered email in your ASQ account.

 ANS: Different types of visitors have different levels of access to our materials.

-ANS: Yes, there are annual membership fees for each different type of membership—Full, Associate, Forum/Division, Student, and
+ANS: Yes, there are annual membership fees for each different type of membership—Full, Forum/Division, Student, and

 Organizational.
 Review our benefits matrix for the benefits and fees associate with each type.

-ANS: Get an overview of the four individual memberships or compare the benefits of each.
+ANS: Get an overview of the three individual memberships or compare the benefits of each.

-ANS: All pricing discounts apply if you hold a Full, Associate or Student membership.
+ANS: All pricing discounts apply if you hold a Full or Student membership.
 Forum/Division members receive member pricing on all journals, but other pricing discounts are limited to the materials and activities offered by the Forum/Division you joined.

 ANS: ASQ has a rich history of connecting knowledgeable people around common interests and industries.
 More than two dozen member-led Forums/Divisions help members with similar interests or jobs share their knowledge and resources with peers.
 When you join ASQ as a Full member you can choose to join one Forum/Division at no extra charge.